Skip to main content

 Psychology

-The Berkeley Early Learning Lab, under the direction of Professor Fei Xu, researches statistical inference, Bayesian reasoning, conceptual representation, belief revision, social cognition, and language acquisition in infants and children aged 4 months to 10 years.
-Children participate in our studies at our Berkeley Way West lab, at preschools, and at local children’s museums.
-Our lab conducts studies using a variety of exciting developmental and psychological methods, including violation of expectation, behavioral measures, verbal tasks, choice paradigms, iPad games and eye tracking.
+The Berkeley Early Learning Lab, under the direction of Professor Fei Xu, researches statistical/probabilistic inference, Bayesian reasoning, conceptual representation, belief revision, social cognition, compositionality, and language acquisition in infants and children aged 4 months to 10 years.
+Children participate in our studies at our lab in Berkeley Way West, at preschools, at local parks and museums, and on online platforms.
 Becoming a research assistant in the Berkeley Early Learning Lab offers students the opportunity to learn more about child development research and the research process, as well as gain first-hand experience interacting with participants in a highly productive research lab.

 -Preparing and processing consent documents